 Additionally, they dealt with the realization of the dialogue labs, which will be offered for schools and in youth work, conducted by qualified youth (peers) and teachers.
 The project advisory board supports the Berghof team in the development process of the dialogue labs and the app that is used for the provision of the labs.
 Members agreed that with the dialogue labs the youth should be made aware of ethical considerations of the different topics of hatred and conflicts on the internet.

 For the fourth time, participants of the youth council met in the context of the project Culture of Conflict 3.0.
-Under the heading of ‘responsibility in the internet’, the participants dealt with the issues of big data and privacy and furthermore raised the question on how a peaceful co-existence can also be achieved digitally.
+Under the heading of 'responsibility on the internet’, the participants dealt with the issues of big data and privacy and furthermore raised the question on how a peaceful co-existence can also be achieved digitally.

 The first day of the workshop was accompanied by Jasmin Mühlbach, referent of erlebe IT by bitkom and was about the phenomenon of big data.
 First of all, basic concepts of big data were elaborated together with the participants.
 Subsequent to this theoretical introduction, they took part in a QR-code rally with their smartphone and therein practically dealt with the added value, but also the dangers and risks of the immense data collection.
 On the basis of a fictional scenario, the youth dealt with the topic of big data from various perspectives.